fpotmesil/Public-Key-Pinning/README.md

 Pi B+ v1.2 is client #2, hostname euclid.loesshillsfarms.org at 192.168.0.61/24
 Pi 2 B v1.1 is client #3, hostname newton.loesshillsfarms.org at 192.168.0.62
 Pi 4 B is the server, hostname galileo.loesshillsfarms.org at 192.168.0.70

+Certificates:
+It all starts with script creating the Root and Intermediate CAs.
+From there, create CSR files on each client and server.
+- Client and server certificates use X.509v3 extensions keyUsage, extendedKeyUsage, and nsCertType ** generated CSR example **
+- CSR files are signed by the Intermediate CA, Root only signs the Intermediate.
+** signed cert example **